ROAD2018/WaveSplit-pytorch-incomplete/README.md

 need more time and computing resource for construction

 # Attention !
-This is a _incomplete_ pytorch version WaveSplit implemention
+This is a _incomplete_ pytorch version WaveSplit implemention [Wavesplit: End-to-End Speech Separation by Speaker Clustering](https://arxiv.org/abs/2002.08933)

 The whole model's param is ~65M, and the original version can not training one sample even in P40...
 So I added a encoder (conv1d layer) and a decoder to reduce the feature's lenght...